Elastic Search Platform: More data, more insight, lower cost

 One area we’re focused on is making it easier to get data into Elastic — from native agentless data integrations within leading cloud providers to Elastic Agent, a single, centrally managed agent that supports integration with hundreds of data sources.
 We’ve built upon what we’ve learned from the success of Beats, and made it even easier to install, manage, upgrade, and connect new data sources.
 At the same time, Elastic Agent also provides protection against security threats, letting you protect, detect, and respond across hosts.
 Elastic Agent also empowers data analysts, shipping with out-of-the-box features like dashboards, visualizations, and pipelines to extract structured fields out of logs, making it easier to set up and gain insights within seconds.

 For custom data or logs, we’ve focused on enabling data analysts to do more analysis and data enrichment themselves.
 Instead of requiring admins to do all the up-front work to extract every field in the logs, we’ve introduced runtime fields, our approach to schema on read, giving analysts the power to define fields on the fly that are evaluated at query time, providing flexibility when you need it.
-Runtime fields can then be converted to indexed fields for blazing fast search speeds.
+Elasticsearch runtime fields can then be converted to indexed fields for blazing fast search speeds.
 Only Elastic delivers the speed of schema on write and the flexibility of schema on read on a single platform.
 This experience will continue to get easier and faster in 8.0 and beyond.

 Rich analytics at your fingertips